Pilates Foundation for Health & Wellness Professionals

-Following the completion of the Pilates Foundation for Health and Wellness Professionals program, a Letter of Attendance will be given.
-Should participants wish to continue their BASI education, a Pilates Graduate Program for Health and Wellness Professionals will be offered.
+Following the completion of the Pilates Foundation for Health & Wellness Professionals Program, you can request to receive a Letter of Attendance.
+Should participants wish to continue their BASI education, there's the option of the Standard Graduate Program, taught in several host locations statewide.
+The Pilates Graduate Program for Health & Wellness Professionals is not been scheduled at this time.

 Please review our Refund Policy before registering for a program (may not apply to Licensee territories).